-INVESTMENT ADVISOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2022
+INVESTMENT ADVISOR'S REPORT FOR THE YEAR ENDED 31 DECEMBER 2023

-We are pleased to present the Investment Advisor's Report for Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") and Hollyport Secondary Opportunities VI LP (the "Limited Partnership") together (the "Fund"), covering the year to 31 December 2022.
+We are pleased to present the Investment Advisor's Report for Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") and Hollyport Secondary Opportunities VI LP (the "Limited Partnership") together (the "Fund"), covering the period from 1 January 2023 to 31 December 2023.

-The Fund was launched in January 2017 and held its final close in September 2017, bringing the total committed capital in the Fund to \$500m.
+The Fund was launched in January 2017 and held its final close in September 2017, bringing the total committed capital in the Fund to USD 500 million.
 The Fund structure comprises a Unit Trust and a Limited Partnership which holds a pro-rata share of the underlying fund assets.

-The Fund signed binding sale and purchase agreements for twenty-nine acquisitions.
-The Fund has also made six primary commitments.
-In total, the Fund has acquired interests in 564 unique funds at an aggregate cost of \$778m.
+The Fund completed its investment programme in the fourth quarter of 2019.
+In total, the Fund signed binding sale and purchase agreements for twenty-nine acquisitions and made six primary commitments.
+In total, the Fund has acquired interests in 562 unique funds at an aggregate cost of USD 781 million.
 The Fund holds a diverse spread of assets with the portfolio split between buyout, growth and venture.

 The Fund has called 70% of investors' commitments and we do not envisage making any further capital calls from investors.
-The Fund is in its realisation phase and has now returned 66% of called capital in total.
+The Fund is in its realisation phase and has now returned 83% of called capital in total.